 Dill itself is an appetizer and is, therefore, extensively used in culinary applications.
-The essential oils present in it are stimulating and they activate the secretion of bile and digestive juices.
-These oils also stimulate peristaltic motion of the intestine, easing the passage of bowel movements and relieving constipation.
+It is a carminative, meaning that it can help to calm and relieve intestinal problems, soothe heartburn, ease colic and gas .
+The essential oils present in it stimulate the release of bile and digestive juices to break down your food into nutrients.
+These oils also stimulate the peristaltic motion of the intestine, easing the passage of bowel movements and relieving constipation.

-The calcium content of dill seed means that it is an important element in protecting you from bone loss and the loss of bone mineral density.
-Osteoporosis affects millions of people each year, and calcium, along with other essential minerals, is a key component in the proper growth and development of bones and the repair of injured bones as well.
+Dill seeds have a high calcium content - just a tablespoon of dill seeds contains as much calcium as one-third of a glass of milk.
+This makes an excellent source of calcium for vegans and people who are allergic to dairy, and also protects you from bone loss and osteoporosis.
+These problems affect millions of people each year, and calcium, along with other essential minerals, is a key component in the proper growth and development of bones and the repair of injured bones as well.

 Hiccups occur for various reasons, but primarily they occur due to trapped gas and its repeated upward movement through the food pipe.
 The second cause is due to certain allergies, hypersensitivity, hyperactivity, and nervous malfunctioning.
 Dill can help in these situations.
 As a carminative, it helps the expulsion of gases and also reduces gas formation; while as a sedative, dill helps to calm down hiccups due to allergies, hyperactivity, or nervous disorders.

-Let’s turn our attention to the monoterpenes we have been talking about.
+Let’s turn our attention to the monoterpenes we 've just mentioned.
 Monoterpenes are chemopreventive, and since they are stimulating in nature, they activate the secretion of an enzyme called glutathione-S-transferase (the radical glutathione is an effective antioxidant) which is very effective in neutralizing carcinogens.
 It is particularly effective at neutralizing cyano- and benzo- derivatives and free radicals, thereby protecting the body from cancer.
 The other antioxidants in the essential oils of dill also contribute to cancer prevention.